-Join Adam Wilbert for an in-depth discussion in this video Building reports from queries, part of Access 2007: Forms and Reports in Depth.
+Join Adam Wilbert for an in-depth discussion in this video Building reports from queries, part of Access 2007: Forms and Reports.

 Building a report off of an existing query is probably the easiest way to get…a great-looking report that displays some fairly complex information from your database.…By leveraging the power of queries and feeding their results into the Reports…Record source, you'll create a good foundation from which report design becomes…just a matter of dragging and dropping fields into the appropriate locations.…I said this before about Access, but sometimes all of the wizards and automated…object creation features of the program can really get in the way and make things…more confusing than they really are.…

 Once you understand what's going on behind the scenes, it's often the case that…hand-built, from the ground up, really is the way to go.…For this exercise, I have gone ahead and pre-built a query called…TotalSalesCustomers.…Let's go ahead and open it up and take a look at it.…This query takes each customer and finds their total lifetime spent with the…company.
 We also have a field here that shows what state each customer lives in.…

 - Entering and selecting data

 - Adding charts

 - Building reports from wizards and queries